nvoxer/APEX-QR-Code-Scanner/README.md

  # APEX-QR-Code-Scanner

 Updated functionality of the scanner.
-Should fix blurry or unreadable codes. changes were made in the build/qsrc.pkgd.min.js file
+Should fix blurry or unreadable codes. changes were made in the build/qsrc.pkgd.min.js file:

 -updated Html5QrCode library to last version

--added combo box to select cameras from a list -default to last device in the camera array, usually the main camera -added zoom for better code readability
+-added combo box to select cameras from a list

+-default to last device in the camera array, usually the main camera

+-added zoom for better code readability

  ![](https://img.shields.io/badge/ORACLE-APEX-success.svg) ![](https://img.shields.io/badge/Plug--in_Type-Region-orange.svg) ![](https://img.shields.io/badge/Avaiable%20for%20APEX-5.1.3%20or%20above-blue)